TACA Arts Accelerator

 Some characteristics of organizations best positioned to benefit from this cycle of the Arts Accelerator include:

-- Organizations experiencing a significant shift in size, scope, or activity levels
+- Organizations experiencing a significant shift in size, scope, activity levels, or staffing

 We recognize that small and/or emerging organizations may mean different things to different applicants, and this list of characteristics is not exhaustive or exclusive.
 If you have any questions about eligibility, please contact Anne Kogan, TACA’s Director of Programs, at anne.kogan@taca-arts.org to discuss your organization.